id: 142560

 inscriptions:

-inscription: inscribed with the name of the monk who commissioned it: Lhatsun Nagaraja (active from c.
+inscription: inscribed with the name of the monk who owned it: Lhatsun Nagaraja (active from c.
 998 to 1026)

 translation: